openshift/windows-machine-config-operator/README.md

 oc get -o jsonpath='{.status.infrastructureName}{"\n"}' infrastructure cluster
 ```

-`<location>` should be replaced with a valid Azure location like `centralus`.

-`<zone>` should be replaced with a valid Azure availability zone like `us-east-1a`.

-Please note that on Azure, Windows Machine names cannot be more than 15 characters long.
+Please note that on vSphere Windows Machine names cannot be more than 15 characters long.
 The MachineSet name can therefore not be more than 9 characters long, due to the way Machine names are generated from it.
 ```
 apiVersion: machine.openshift.io/v1beta1